achristen/Meteobike/readme.md

 You should be able to control your Raspberry Pi Zero W and you can use a mouse and keybord remotely.

-## Installing the Sensors
+### Installing the Sensors

-### Installing the DHT 22 Sensor
+#### Installing the DHT22 temperature / relative humidity probe

 The [DHT22](https://learn.adafruit.com/dht/overview) is a low-cost digital temperature and humidity sensor.
 It contains a capacitive humidity sensor and a thermistor (resistor that changes with temperature).
 It transfers data digitally to your Raspberry Pi Zero W. You need just three cables to connect the DHT22 to the Raspberry Pi Zero W - one for power (red), one for the signal (orange) and one for the ground (brown).

 ![Images/IMG_dht22](Images/IMG_dht22.jpg)

-To enable communication with the DHT22 , enter the following commands once into the `LXTerminal` (the command line) on the Raspberry Pi Zero to install  the Adafruit DHT 22 library.
+To enable communication with the DHT22 for the first time, enter the following commands once into the `LXTerminal` (the command line) on the Raspberry Pi Zero to install the Adafruit DHT 22 library.
 Once the library is installed, you can access it from the programming language Python.
+If your system has been already in use before, then installing the libray can be skipped as someone else has installed the library beforehand.

     $ sudo apt-get update
     $ sudo apt-get install build-essential python-dev python-openssl git